kurokobo/awx-on-k3s/builder/README.md

 ### Prepare Required Files

-At least, the file `execution-environment.yml` is required to build EE.
+At least, the file `execution-environment.yml` is required to build an EE.

-This repository contains [`execution-environment.yml` as a minimal ready-to-use example](execution-environment.yml).
-This file is made to achieve following requirements.
+This repository contains [`execution-environment.yml`](execution-environment.yml) as a minimal ready-to-use example.
+This file is made to achieve the following requirements.

 - Use `quay.io/centos/centos:stream9-minimal` as the base image
-- Use Python `3.11` as Python interpreter
+- Use Python `3.11` as the Python interpreter
-- Use Ansible `2.15.*` and Ansible Runner `2.3.*` to run playbooks on EE
+- Use Ansible `2.15.*` and Ansible Runner `2.3.*` to run playbooks on the EE
-- Add RPM Packages that listed in [`dependencies/bindep.txt`](dependencies/bindep.txt) for basic remote connection and debugging
+- Add RPM Packages that are listed in [`dependencies/bindep.txt`](dependencies/bindep.txt) for basic remote connection and debugging
-- Add Python packages that listed in [`dependencies/requirements.txt`](ependencies/requirements.txt)
+- Add Python packages that are listed in [`dependencies/requirements.txt`](ependencies/requirements.txt)
-- Add Ansible collections that listed in [`dependencies/requirements.yml`](dependencies/requirements.yml)
+- Add Ansible collections that are listed in [`dependencies/requirements.yml`](dependencies/requirements.yml)
-- Customize configuration for `ansible-galaxy` (`additional_build_files` and `additional_build_steps`)
+- Customize the configuration for `ansible-galaxy` (`additional_build_files` and `additional_build_steps`)
-  - Add customized `ansible.cfg` to the context (`additional_build_files`)
+  - Add a customized `ansible.cfg` to the context (`additional_build_files`)
-  - Place customized file as `~/.ansible.cfg` for the stage that `ansible-galaxy` is invoked (`prepend_galaxy` under `additional_build_steps`)
+  - Place the customized file as `~/.ansible.cfg` for the stage that `ansible-galaxy` is invoked (`prepend_galaxy` under `additional_build_steps`)
 - Run additional commands during build steps (`additional_build_steps`)
-  - To allow the hard-coded interpreter name (`python3`) passed by AWX, `alternatives` command is appended under `append_base` to make the binary `/usr/bin/python3.11` executable as command `python3`
+  - To allow the hard-coded interpreter name (`python3`) to be passed by AWX, the `alternatives` command is appended under `append_base` to make the binary `/usr/bin/python3.11` executable as command `python3`

-Note that since this example uses `*-minimal` image as the base image and added only few packages for SSH connection and debugging, there should be still missing packages and modules for some modules and collections.
+Note that since this example uses the `*-minimal` image as the base image and added only a few packages for SSH connection and debugging, there should still be missing packages and modules for some modules and collections.

 You can review and modify [`execution-environment.yml`](execution-environment.yml) and any files referenced from this file to suit your requirements.

 The syntax of `requirements.yml` is [the same as for Ansible Galaxy](https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#install-multiple-collections-with-a-requirements-file).
 The syntax of `requirements.txt` is [the same as for Pip](https://pip.pypa.io/en/stable/reference/requirements-file-format/), and `bindep.txt` is [for Bindep](https://docs.opendev.org/opendev/bindep/latest/readme.html).

-Other customization is possible besides this.
+Other customizations are possible besides this.
 Refer to [the official Ansible Builder documentation](https://ansible-builder.readthedocs.io/en/stable/) for details.

 ### Build EE

-Once your files are ready, run `ansible-builder build` command to build EE as a container image according to the definition in `execution-environment.yml`.
+Once your files are ready, run `ansible-builder build` command to build an EE as a container image according to the definition in `execution-environment.yml`.
 Specify a tag (`--tag`) to suit your requirements.

 ```bash
 ansible-builder build --tag registry.example.com/ansible/ee:2.15-custom --container-runtime docker --verbosity 3